What is the ordinary cause procedure?

 The Citizens Advice Bureau can also assist you; you can find contact details for your local office on the Citizens Advice Bureau website.
 They also provide more information on the following subjects that can fall under the ordinary cause procedure at:

 The Scottish Government also provide information on the following topics:

 Where can I get legal advice?

-Scottish Court Service staff are not legally qualified and therefore cannot provide you with any legal advice.
+Scottish Courts and Tribunals Service staff are not legally qualified and therefore cannot provide you with any legal advice.
 If you do need legal advice, the Law Society of Scotland can provide contact details for solicitors in your area.

 Please Note: The information above cannot cover every situation which might arise in the course of a claim.
 You should also note that this information is not the authority upon which the procedure is based.
 The formal authority is contained in the rules.